amarzullo-sketch/Undervalued-NBA-players/README.md

-Undervalued NBA Players Analysis
+Undervalued NBA Players Analysis Overview
-Overview

-This project analyzes NBA player performance to identify undervalued players—those who provide high on-court impact relative to their salary cost.
+This project analyzes NBA player performance from the **2022–23 NBA season** to identify undervalued players—those who provide high on-court impact relative to their salary cost.
 By combining advanced impact metrics with contract and playing-time data, the analysis highlights players who may outperform the expectations implied by their contracts.

 The goal is not to predict future performance, but to evaluate value efficiency: how much impact a player delivers per dollar spent.